-Activity Date No tice of Intention to Commence Study and Approve Study Committee of the Whole Meeting 17 September 2019 Board Approval of Study Consultation Plan and Timeline 24 September 2019 Co nsultative Stage A Information Meeting with Affected Principals and School Council Representatives October 2019 \ Information to the Community October 2019 Public Consultation Meeting November 2019 Re commendation and Decision Making Stage A Regular Committee of the Whole Meeting - Presentation of Staff Recommendation Report December 2019 A Regular Board Meeting - Final Decisions December 2019 Co mmunication and Implementation Stage Communication of Board Approved Decision January 2020 Implementation of Board Approved Decision September 2020
+Activity Date No tice of Intention to Commence Study and Approve Study A Committee of the Whole Meeting 17 September 2019 \mathbf{A} Board Approval of Study Consultation Plan and Timeline 24 September 2019 Со nsultative Stage Information Meeting with Affected Principals and School Council Representatives October 2019 Information to the Community October 2019 Public Consultation Meeting November 2019 Re commendation and Decision Making Stage A Regular Committee of the Whole Meeting - Presentation of Staff Recommendation Report December 2019 \checkmark Regular Board Meeting - Final Decisions December 2019 Co mmunication and Implementation Stage ۶ Communication of Board Approved Decision January 2020 Implementation of Board Approved Decision September 2020

-DISTRICT SCHOOL BOARD DATE: September 2019 PROJECT: (Project name, Letter of Transmittal, etc.) Chapman Mills PS Area - Intermediate and Secondary School Attendance Boundary Redirection- Approval of Study Timeline and Consultation Plan.
+September 2019 PROJECT: (Project name, Letter of Transmittal, etc.) Chapman Mills PS Area - Intermediate and Secondary School Attendance Boundary Redirection- Approval of Study Timeline and Consultation Plan.
 CONTACT / PROJECT LEAD (Name, telephone, email): Michael Carson, Chief Financial Officer, (613) 596-8211 ext.
 8881, Michael.Carson@ocdsb.ca WHAT?
-(Describe project scope, natur OF THE CONSULTATION? e of consultation, decision to be made, and any relevant information) des 2 elementary and 2 high schools; Chapman Mills Public School & Cedarview Middle School.
-Secondary Schols include John McCrae Davidson Heights Secondary School.
-The consultation process will serve to implement recommendations to reduce growing enrolment pressures at both Cedarview Middle School and at John McCrae Secondary School WHY?
-WHY ARE YOU CONSULTING?
-(Check all that apply) √ √ To seek advice, informed opinion or input for consideration prior to decision-making? √ To share information and/or create awareness about a subject/potential recommendations/decision yet to be made?
-3. HOW DOES THIS CONSULTATION LINK TO THE OCDSB STRATEGIC PLAN, DISTRICT IMPROVEMENT PLAN, BUDGET, ANNUAL DISTRICT GOALS AND OBJECTIVES AND/OR RELEVANT MINISTRY / OCDSB POLICIES OR PROCEDURES (if applicable)?
-The consultation will seek to recommend a plan to reduce accommodation pressures at boith Cedarview Middle School and at John McCrae Secondary School.
-The process will strive to make effective use of District facilities, improve student access to viable programming and appropriate instructional resources.
-As well, there is the overriding goal of improving student achievement through the provision of strong educational programming in safe, healthy, secure and accessible learning environments.
+The scope of the consultation includ Secondary School and Longfields - OF THE CONSULTATION? e of consultation, decision to be made, and any relevant information) des 2 elementary and 2 high schools; Chapman Mills Public School & Cedarview Middle School.
+Secondary Schols include John McCrae Davidson Heights Secondary School. to implement recommendations to reduce growing enrolment pressures at both Cedarview Middle School and at John McCrae Secondary School.
+2. WHY ARE YOU CONSUL WHY?
+TING?
+(Check all that apply) $-\sqrt{\sqrt{-1}}$ To seek advice, informed $\sqrt{-1}$ To share information and/ opinion or input for consideration prior to decision-making? /or create awareness about a subject/potential recommendations/decision yet to be made? awareness about a subject/recommendation/decision that has been made?
+JLTATION LINK TO THE OCDSB STRATEGIC PLAN, DISTRICT IMPROVEMENT PLAN, BUDGET, ANNUAL DISTRICT ES AND/OR RELEVANT MINISTRY / OCDSB POLICIES OR PROCEDURES (if applicable)?
+GOALS AND OBJECTIVE

 WHO?
 4. WHO WILL BE CONSULTED?
-(Key stakeholders) (Check all that apply) OCDSB Community Students Parents/guardians School council(s) Ottawa Carleton Assembly of School Councils Advisory committees (Specify below) Special Education Advisory Committee, etc Other Please describe or expand on who will be consulted and any partners Internal to OCDSB External / Other (please identify) Agencies/associations Community groups General Public Other governments Other In accordance with section 4.3 of Policy P.110.GOV, it is expec In accordance with section 4.3 of Policy P.110.GOV, it is expected that informal consultation has taken place with representative stakeholders to obtain their suggestions prior to finalizing this plan.
+(Key stakeholders) (Check all that apply) OCDSB Community Students √ Parents/guardians √ School council(s) Ottawa Carleton Assembly of School Councils Advisory committees (Specify below) Special Education Advisory Committee, etc Other Please describe or expand on who will be consulted and any parts Internal to OCDSB √ Trustees √ Superintendents √ Principals and/or Vice-principals Managers District staff Federations Other ners in the consultation: External / Other (please identify) Agencies/associations Community groups General Public Other governments Other 5.
+HAVE ANY OF THESE STAKEHOLDERS BEEN INVOLVED IN INFORMAL CONSULTATION AS PART OF THE DEVELOPMENT OF THIS PLAN?
+In accordance with section 4.3 of Policy P.110.GOV, it is expected that informal consultation has taken place with representative stakeholders to obtain their suggestions prior to finalizing this plan.
 Please describe below.
 (If this informal consultation did not take place, explain why it was not feasible.)
-HOW?
-6. HOW WILL STAKEHOLDERS BE MADE AWARE OF T all that apply) Media advertisement (print and/or radio) Letter distribution School council(s) Ottawa Carleton Assembly of School Councils Please describe how stakeholders will be made aware of the consulta √ School newsletter √ Website (schools a Other nd/or OCDSB sites) 7.
-HOW WILL THE CONSULTATION BE CARRIED OUT ?
-(Check all that apply) Focus groups Interviews Mail-out or email circulation Open houses / workshops / cafes School council(s) Please describe: \sqrt{\sqrt} Public meetings Survey / question naire a / Web-based comments i.e. Identify plan approval dates; Timelines for awareness of consultation; Specific consultation initiatives; Timelines for analysis;
+Yes all stakeholders in concert with the requirements of the Pupil Accommodation Review Policy HOW?
+6. HOW WILL STAKEHOLDERS BE MADE AWARE O)F THIS CONSULTATION PROCESS?
+(Check a ll that apply) $ \frac{}{} $ Media advertisement (print and/or radio) $ \frac{}{} $ Letter distribution $ \frac{}{} $ School council(s) $ {} $ Ottawa Carleton Assembly of School Councils Please describe how stakeholders will be made aware of the cons $\underline{}$ School newsletter $\underline{}$ Website (schools and Other d/or OCDSB sites) 7.
+HOW WILL THE CONSULTATION BE CARRIED OUT?
+(Check all that apply) Focus groups Interviews Mail-out or email circulation Open houses / workshops / cafes School council(s) Please describe: Public meetings Survey / questionna sembly of School Councils ire Web-based comments